angeluriot/Galaxy_simulation/README.md

 <br/>

 This repository contains the source code of an n-body type simulation using GPU acceleration.
-It has a menu to change the settings and a free camera.
 It is able to simulate galaxies, galaxy collisions and expanding universes.
+It has a menu to change the settings and an interactive camera.

 <br/>